cdanghel/Analyzing-Traffic-Data-SQL/README.md

 It appears that a significant portion of our website traffic originates from **nonbrand** searches on **gsearch**.
 However, it is crucial for us to determine whether these browsing sessions are ultimately leading to sales.

+  ## Task 2
+ It appears that the primary source of our website traffic is coming from non-branded searches on GSearch.
+However, it is important for us to determine whether these sessions are resulting in actual sales.

+ To assess this, we should calculate the conversion rate (CVR) from session to order.
+Considering the cost per click, it is essential for the CVR to be at least 4% in order to achieve favorable results.

+ ### Task 2, results: